johnykvsky/dummygenerator/README.md

 * with tests
 * with random data, it should not be random

 I leave answer to you.
+And yes, there might be cases when data should not be random, but usually it's not that case ;)

 # Installation